Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

             - http://siberiancmscustomization.blogspot.com/2020/10/how-to-get-imgur-client-id.html

 2. This plugin can only process series at this point in time.
+    - I do plan on adding this functionality in a near-future release

 3. There is no custom formatting to the newsletter (yet).
 My plan is to add this functionality in a later release, but would like to iron out some finer details before moving on to that.